Tim Owen (barrister): Education and career

-Educated at United World College of the Atlantic and London School of Economics, Tim Owen was called to the Bar in 1983.
+Educated at United World College of the Atlantic and London School of Economics, Owen was called to the Bar in 1983.
 He was appointed Queen's Counsel in 2000.
 He is currently a member of Matrix Chambers.

 Cases

 Rurik Jutting

-In 2016, Tim Owen defended Rurik Jutting, a British banker who confessed to torturing and killing two Indonesian women in HK, arguing diminished responsibility.
-The trial evidence included videos of torture Jutting recorded on his phone.
-They were deemed so traumatising that journalists and the public were prevented from seeing them.
+In 2016, Owen defended Rurik Jutting, a British banker who confessed to torturing and killing two Indonesian women in Hong Kong, arguing diminished responsibility.
+The trial evidence included videos of torture that Jutting recorded on his phone.
+They were deemed so traumatising that journalists and the public were barred from seeing them.
 Jutting was convicted of murder and sentenced to life in prison.

 Jimmy Lai

-In late 2022, Jimmy Lai's request to instruct Owen as part of his defense team was appealed by Hong Kong Secretary for Justice Paul Lam and the Department of Justice multiple times.
-On 30 December 2022, the Standing Committee of the National People's Congress gave the Chief Executive of Hong Kong the power to bar foreign lawyers from cases related to national security.
+In late 2022, Jimmy Lai's request to instruct Owen as part of his defense team in the case HKSAR v Lai Chee Ying & Others was appealed by Hong Kong Secretary for Justice Paul Lam and the Department of Justice multiple times.
+On 30 December, the Standing Committee of the 13th National People's Congress of China interpreted Articles 14 and 47 of the 2020 Hong Kong national security law, specifying that when there is a dispute regarding whether overseas lawyers or barristers without full local practice qualifications can participate in national security cases, the Hong Kong courts should obtain a certificate from the Chief Executive, or that the Committee for Safeguarding National Security of Hong Kong should make a judgment.

 Personal life

-Tim Owen was married to actress Jemma Redgrave, a member of the Redgrave family, between 1992 and 2020.
+Tim Owen was married to actress Jemma Redgrave, between 1992 and 2020.
 They have two sons, Gabriel, born in 1994, and Alfie, born in 2000.

 He married Hong Kong-based journalist Wei Du in 2020.